 * I set the dehumidifier's compressor to cycle off at 50% relative humidity (but I don't know what the optimum humidity setting should be --which would be some best compromise between drying speed and needlessly sucking water vapor through the interior walls and out of the house).
 A fresh load of hung laundry starts the utility room out over 70% RH and it reaches 50% after about 4 hours.

 ^ If you don't have a dedicated utility room, it's an old tradition to set up clothes lines and/or a drying rack over the bath tub.
 An added advantage is that, by code, the drywall panels in bathrooms are rated for high humidity.

 * The total savings --dehumidifier versus our clothes dryer, would make for an interesting engineering study.
-I'd need to determine the total cost of the air our dryer expels (see below), what thermal retention I realize as the fan and dehumidifier heat migrates into the rest of our house ( finally: by opening the door into our warmed utility room).
-One other small gain comes from pouring the 8+ pints of collected condensate (distilled water) into our washing machine, extending the effectiveness of the detergent and/or allowing a shorter wash cycle (which draws 650 watts).
+My humble efforts involved determining the total cost of the air our dryer expels (see below) and and estimating what thermal retention I realize as the fan and dehumidifier heat migrates into the rest of our house.
+A small gain comes from pouring about 8 pints of collected condensate (distilled water) into our washing machine, extending the effectiveness of the detergent.

 * Our older, home type clothes washer and dryer are "maximum load" models, which we use near capacity.
 I measured the washer's tub at 3.2 cubic feet, which I typically load with 7 to 8 pounds (dry) of mixed laundry items.
 Our clothes dryer took at least 40 minutes to dry such a load --for about 4.5 KWH.